unosquare/ffmediaelement/README.md

-# FFME: <small>MediaElement Alternative for WPF</small>
+# FFME: *WPF MediaElement Alternative*

 ## Overview
 FFME is a close drop-in replacement for <a href="https://msdn.microsoft.com/en-us/library/system.windows.controls.mediaelement(v=vs.110).aspx">Microsoft's WPF MediaElement Control</a>.
-While the standard MediaElement uses DirectX for media playback, FFME uses <a href="http://ffmpeg.org/">FFmpeg</a> to read and decode audio and video.
+While the standard MediaElement uses DirectX (DirectShow) for media playback, FFME uses <a href="http://ffmpeg.org/">FFmpeg</a> to read and decode audio and video.
 This means that for those of you who want to support stuff like HLS playback, or just don't want to go through the hassle of installing codecs on client machines, using FFME *might* be the answer.

 ## Compiling, Running and Testing
 *Please note that I am unable to distribute FFmpeg's binaries because I don't know if I am allowed to do so.
 Follow the instructions below to compile, run and test FFME*